rohitsinghlab/TADMap/README.md

 ## Figures

 In the figures folder, we have many scripts have been used to analyze TAD Map data and to create figures.
 Each Figure has its own R script, and each subfigure is labeled in those scripts.
-The data to create those scripts are will be uploaded to [here](https://drive.google.com/drive/folders/1inGHTN2x2L5B79l9o6xMNpYH8di-MEdC?usp=sharing).
+The data used to generate the figures are found [here](https://drive.google.com/drive/folders/1inGHTN2x2L5B79l9o6xMNpYH8di-MEdC?usp=sharing).

 ## Contribute